shovon/hyperguard/README.md

 **Killer Features:**

 - no library lock-ins.
-Used this library for a day, and hate it?
+So you used this library for a day, and hate it?
 As long as the next library defines their own [`Validator`](https://github.com/shovon/valentina/blob/c56c15a5ddededc5ea69c6b7f96108a1b83ac8b1/lib.ts#L30-L36) type, you should be able to migrate to that other library very easily.
 Or, you can quickly write your own
 - minimal and intuitive API, allowing for expressive JavaScript object schema and type definitions
 - Powerful TypeScript support to infer static types from schema
 - Composable validators, empowering you to define your own rules, your way